About My Reading Notes

 - arrows pointing at books mentioned I want to look into

-At the end of each chapter I write a short summary of the key ideas of that chapter.
-When I finish the book I make a new note file in markdown in Obsidian from a template (~Templater-Book Note) and transcribe edited chapter summaries.
-I then transcribe quotes I underlined or notes about the ideas presented, usually rather less than I originally annotated but with page numbers so I can come back to that place in the text.
+After reading, or ideally after reading a section, I transcribe these notes to Obsidian, usually rather less than I originally annotated but with page numbers so I can come back to that place in the text.
 Finally I add my personal summary or reflection to synthesize my encounter with the text.
-Physical books I own represent about 50–60% my reading.
+Physical books I own represent about 50–60% my reading historically, but recently have become closer to 80-90% as I focus on engaging with the text more which really requires a physical copy that I can mark up.

-For physical books I do not own—borrowed from the library or a friend—I take notes while reading in the Reading List app or with a pen on a piece of paper if I want a fully disconnected reading experience.
-When complete, I move these notes into a markdown file in Obsidian as above.
+For physical books I do not own—borrowed from the library or a friend—I take notes while reading in Obsidian or with a pen on a piece of paper if I want a fully disconnected reading experience.
 Physical books I do not own represent about 10% my reading.

 For electronic books on Kindle or in a PDF I highlight while reading and then bring these notes into a markdown file in Obsidian as above.
 I tend to massively over-highlight, especially on Kindle, which is why I always prefer reading a physical copy.
 The effort it takes to type a thought or transcribe a passage is a helpful filter.
 Electronic books represent less than 5% of my reading.